YueHuLab/AlphaPanda/README.md

 AlphaPanda README

 Overview
-AlphaPanda is a software package designed for advanced protein design and modeling tasks.
-This package includes modules for dataset handling, model training, inference, and evaluation, with a focus on flexibility and high performance in computational biology.
+AlphaPanda (AlphaFold2 inspired Protein-specific antibody design in a diffusional manner)is a software package designed for advanced protein design and modeling tasks.
+This package includes modules for dataset handling, model training, inference, and evaluation, with a focus on flexibility and high performance in computational biology.Inspired by AlphaFold2 and other protein design methods combined with diffusion generation model, we propose AlphaPanda algorithm.
+We have written AlphaPanda based diffab and 3DCNN, which were written by python and pytorch.
+Because diffab program is mainly for antibody design, we added the 3DCNN program as a module to diffab.

 Table of Contents
 1. Installation